hannesdelbeke/brain/books/thomas j frank notes - hyperfocus.md

     - Subjects that we’re more knowledgeable about take up less attentional space
         - We are better at chunking the information in these areas
         - Example: Expert pianist can easily see groups of notes (perhaps as the notes inside a chord), and break down a piece by elements like melody, harmony, tempo, etc.
+> [!NOTE]-
-            - _Interesting connection to_ [[Range - Why Generalists Triumph in a Specialized World|Range]] – _that book, in talking about musical savants, mentioned that a savant who could recreate a piece of music from memory after hearing it only once could not do the same when they heard atonal music.
+>             - _Interesting connection to_ [[Range - Why Generalists Triumph in a Specialized World|Range]] – _that book, in talking about musical savants, mentioned that a savant who could recreate a piece of music from memory after hearing it only once could not do the same when they heard atonal music.
 It’s not that the musician had a perfectly photographic memory; it’s that they had a gargantuan amount of connect dots and chunks in their memory, and a powerful ability to consult them.
 You can see this in “normal” people as well – for instance, memorizing, “This is a sentence that contains eight words.” is much easier than memorizing, “Is contains eight sentence a that words this.”
 Anyone fluent in a language has a huge library of chunks that help them group words together in logical ways._
+- Clustering continued
     - More dots also allows for more intuitive decisions, as we can subconsciously call up on pre-existing knowledge
     - Bailey: “This is how intuition works: It’s the process of acting on information we remember but don’t consciously retrieve.”
 - The Value of a Dot